Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Introduction

 There is thus clear motivation to extend the study of spin-ice physics to materials beyond the 227 oxides, with different variations in local structure and interactions.
-The cubic spinels (AB$_2$X$_4$) are prime candidates, as they share the same Fd$\bar{3}$m space group and pyrochlore sublattice as the 227 compounds, but differ in the octahedral coordination of local chalcogen anions\cite{lee2010, takagi_book, radaelli2004}.
-Sizeable trigonal CEFs create $<$111$>$ easy axes, which play a defining role for material properties\cite{mun2014,macdougall2012,ehlers2012}.
-Ice-like spin correlations have been reported in several materials, either in the diffuse scattering pattern from single crystals\cite{tomiyasu2011} or the form of the ordered states\cite{macdougall2012,brodsky2014, ma2015,lee2017}.
+The cubic spinels (AB$_2$X$_4$) are prime candidates, as they share the same Fd$\bar{3}$m space group and pyrochlore sublattice as the 227 compounds, but differ in the octahedral arrangement of local chalcogen anions about B-site spin positions\cite{lee2010, takagi_book, radaelli2004}.
+Sizable trigonal CEFs create $\langle 111 \rangle$ easy axes on some B-site ions, which play a defining role for material properties\cite{mun2014,macdougall2012,ehlers2012}.
+Ferromagnetically coupled $\langle 111 \rangle$ easy axis spins reminiscent of spin ices have been reported in several spinels leading to frustration observed through diffuse scattering in single crystals \cite{tomiyasu2011}, or leading to two-in-two-out ordered states of the B-site sublattice \cite{macdougall2012,brodsky2014, ma2015,lee2017}.
 In the singular system, CdEr$_2$Se$_4$, remnant Pauling entropy has been reported\cite{lago2010}, and a very recent study on the same material has claimed DSI-like spin-correlations and an anomalously fast monopole hopping rate\cite{gao2018}.

 Here, we present data on a new spinel, MgEr$_2$Se$_4$, which provides another interesting counterpart to known spin-ice materials.
-We provide x-ray (XRD) and neutron powder diffraction (NPD) data which confirm an ideal pyrochlore sublattice of Er$^{3+}$ moments, but with a cubic lattice parameter $\approx$10$\%$ larger than Dy$_2$Ti$_2$O$_7$.
-Inelastic neutron scattering (INS) data reveal that the moments have ideal Ising anisotropy, and further show that they have a significant multipolar character-- in fact demonstrating the characteristic DO symmetry\cite{huang2014}.
+We provide x-ray (XRD) and neutron powder diffraction (NPD) data which confirm an ideal pyrochlore sublattice of Er$^{3+}$ moments, but with a cubic lattice parameter $\approx10\%$ larger than Dy$_2$Ti$_2$O$_7$.
+Inelastic neutron scattering (INS) data reveal that the moments have ideal Ising anisotropy, and further show that they have a significant multipolar character, in fact demonstrating the characteristic DO symmetry\cite{huang2014}.
 Both heat capacity and magnetic diffuse scattering data exhibit qualitative features of classical spin ice correlations.
 Follow-up Monte Carlo (MC) simulations, however, show that the collective data are inconsistent with nearest-neighbor and next-nearest neighbor DSI models.
 This may be a natural consequence of the multipolar character of the Er$^{3+}$ moments, which seed significant quantum fluctuations.